cenomla/oakengine/README.md

 ### Building:

- ...
-Oak engine relies on glfw, glad, glm, lua, enet, and the stb_image.h header that are inside the lib and lib/include folders to compile.
+ ...Oak engine relies on glfw, glad, glm, lua, enet, and the stb_image.h header that are inside the lib and lib/include folders to compile.
 On linux it should be as simple as running the SConstruct script.

 #####Linux instructions:
 ~~~~